lyockey/project_resume_yockey_lauren/README.md

 2. I was going for a really sleek and clean design, so that is why everything is centered and given its own line throughout the different screen sizes.
 I also wanted the sections without a background image to be free of too many colors or too much text, since the sections with background images offered so much visually.
 I also wanted the interactivity/animation of the page to be the focus more than the design.

-3. The jQuery Hire Me form won't actually validate for some reason.
-I was hoping there was a way to have the form work without needing a PHP form file to go with it, and from what I could tell from my research it should be working well enough with just the `action="mailto:laurenyockey@gmail.com"` attribute.

-4. Instead of listing my contact information, I placed my contact in the form of links, as I don't typically like to display my private information for the whole world to see.
-And I thought the buttons just fit better with the site.
+4. Instead of listing my contact information, I placed my contact in the form of links, as I don't typically like to display my private information for the whole world to see :) And I thought the buttons just fit better with the simplicity of the site.

 5. Other than all of the bugs I ran into, this was a really fun project!
 I've been wanting a better personal website and this was a great opportunity to make one that I can use professionally.
 Thanks!